refs/j/README.md

   - home folder
   - version control
   - distributed storage (integration with distributed database?)
-  - different modes of operation? - not sure about this
   - editor config option
   - github integration
   - extract H1 from file and append it to the filename